Minitex/PDF-iOS/README.md

 `let documentName = books![0].title`

+2. Make that title the soon to be currently open book

+`currentBook = documentName`

 2. Get the file handle for the PDF book to open.

 `let fileURL = Bundle.main.url(forResource: documentName, withExtension: "pdf")!`

 3. Instantiate the ViewController from the PDF module to render the PDF.

-`let pdfViewController = PDFViewController(licenseKey: APIKeys.PDFLicenseKey, bookId: documentName, fileURL: fileURL, lastPageRead: UInt(books![0].lastPageRead), delegate: self)`
+`let pdfViewController = PDFViewController.init(...)`

 4. Push the ViewController onto the NavigationController stack so that it can be displayed.